jessecusack/Nortek_processing_tests/README.md

 * The parsed data does not contain pressure or temperature, but I find them in the netcdf?
 Not sure if these are in the ad2cp file or added somewhere else in the netcdf creation.
 * Requires additional MATLAB toolboxes for `quaternion`.
 * Rotation worked, I think...
+* Looks like a good MATLAB solution

 ### xarray (python)